Velitheda/Bus-parker/Readme.md

 Download the repository and then run `npm install` to download all the node modules.

-Type `node main.js` to run the application.
+Type `npm run start` to run the application.
 To run the tests type `npm run test`

 If you wish to be able to run and install the application globally, type